 Winemaker: Thibaud Mandet

-The Oregon’s Willamette Valley, just south of Portland and along the Willamette River is well known for Pinot Noir and other Burgundian varietals.
-Its deep and fertile volcanic soil, cooler climate most directly effect viticulture.
-Most of the vineyards in this area are planted in the valley’s and hillsides along the river.
+Oregon’s Willamette Valley, just south of Portland and along the Willamette River is well known for Pinot Noir and other Burgundian varietals.
+Its deep and fertile volcanic soil, cooler climate most directly affect viticulture.
+Most of the vineyards in this area are planted in the valleys and hillsides along the river.

 WillaKenzie Estate, named for the unique WillaKenzie soil with its vineyards near Salem, is perhaps best known for its exceptional Pinot Noir, Pinot Gris and a commitment to sustainable farming.